 The main philosophy in the outside zone is to cut off every defensive lineman.
 This means simply getting in front of them and cutting off their angle to the football.

 Cutting off offensive linemen requires no size or strength.
 It requires speed and technique.
-Teams who run outside zone must have athletic linemen that can cut in front of the defensive lineman.
+Teams that run outside zone must have athletic linemen who can cut in front of the defensive linemen.

 If you have an offensive lineman built more for a power game than a zone game, we recommend you forego outside zone.